mundra-aman/minimal-mistakes/_posts/2018-07-15-learning-apache-spark.md

-# Spark Topics which one needs to be aware of for building efficient data pipelines
+# Spark Topics about which one needs to be aware of, for building efficient data pipelines

 ## Spark Execution modes
 1. [Spark Master UI](https://blueplastic.gitbooks.io/how-to-light-your-spark-on-a-stick/content/spark_web_uis/spark_stages_ui.html)